Laragear/SubscriptionsDemo/README.md

 ```

 > **Check**
+>
-> Resizing a Plan doesn't unsubscribe users from it.
+> Resizing a Plan doesn't unsubscribe users from it, even if the new limit is lower than the active Subscriptions.

 ### Locking and Unlocking plans